 - Sour Cream – Along with butter, sour cream is another favorite potato topping.

-- Cheese – We love shredded Mexican cheese or grated cheddar.
+- Cheese – My favorites are shredded Mexican cheese or grated cheddar cheese.

 - Bacon – Either cooked and crumbled Air Fryer Bacon or Baked Bacon.

-- Chives – Or green onion, to garnish.
+- Chives – Or green onions, to garnish.

-- Chili – Topping a baked potato with our Chili Recipe is a comforting combination.
+- Chili – Topping with my Chili Recipe is a comforting combination.

 - Vegetables – Serve as a side with Roasted Broccoli or Roasted Brussels Sprouts.

 Baked potatoes are always at their best when enjoyed right away, but if you need to, storing and reheating is a breeze.
-You can even freeze baked potatoes for another meal.
+Here’s how to do it right!

-- To Store: Allow the baked potatoes to cool completely, and then cover and refrigerate them for up to 4 days.
+- To Store: Allow potatoes to cool completely, and then cover and refrigerate up to 4 days.

 - Reheating: Reheat baked potatoes uncovered in the oven at 350ºF for 15-20 minutes to crisp the skins up again.
-You can also reheat potatoes in the air fryer until warmed through, as we do with our Air Fryer Baked Potatoes.
+You can also reheat potatoes in the air fryer until warmed through.
+I don’t recommend the microwave because it messes up their texture.

 Ways to Use Leftover Baked Potatoes

-One more thing we love about potatoes is that they’re the best for leftovers.
-We never run out of ways to use up leftover baked potatoes in our house:
+One more thing I love about potatoes is that they’re the best for leftovers – we never run out of ways to use up leftover baked potatoes in our house:

-- Twice Baked Potatoes – Love baked potatoes?
-Mash them and then bake them again, this time topped with cheese and bacon.
+- Twice-Baked – mash the centers then bake them again, this time topped with cheese and bacon.

-- Potato Wedges – Make thick-cut wedges similar to our Baked Potato Wedges, only much faster using leftover baked potatoes.
-Cut your baked potatoes into wedges, brush them with oil or melted butter, season with salt and pepper, and air fry at 400ºF for 10-15 minutes, or until crisp and golden brown in spots and heated through.
+- Potato Wedges – Cut potatoes into wedges, brush with oil or melted butter, season with salt and pepper, and air fry at 400ºF for 10-15 minutes, or until crisp and golden brown.

-- Potato Salad – Scoop out the flesh from the potato skins (but don’t throw them out!
-See below) and dice up the potatoes for a Potato Salad.
+- Potato Salad – Scoop out the flesh from the potato skins and dice for a Creamy Potato Salad or Smashed Potato Salad.

 Ingredients